What is Windows?

 3.1x, at least 4 MB of RAM, a VGA monitor or better and a mouse, of course.

-The new version of Calmira has an installations.
-Just follow the proper
+The new version of Calmira has an installer.
+Just follow the proper instructions.

 C:\DOS.
 A good idea is C:\CALMIRA.
 At this